 As stated above, if you were simply on the person’s property and are issued a citation, you will likely pay a fine of $100 or less.
 In some cases it may be more.

-Criminal trespass cases, where you tried to interfere with or damage property, are misdemeanors.
+- Criminal trespass cases, where you tried to interfere with or damage property, are misdemeanors.

-Aggravated trespass cases, which involve a threat, may be charged as misdemeanors or felonies depending on the circumstances and your criminal background.
+- Aggravated trespass cases, which involve a threat, may be charged as misdemeanors or felonies depending on the circumstances and your criminal background.
 If a misdemeanor, they are the same as the penalties above.

 This happens a lot.
 Technically, the crime of burglary includes entering the property unlawfully, but the prosecutor will often tack on a criminal trespass offense as a “lesser included charge.”
 What this means is you will only face the consequences for one or the other, not both.

 Prosecutors charge you this way so that it’s “damned if you do, damned if you don’t.”
 They want you to lose on one charge even if you win on the other.
-This is a very dangerous situation and you need a lawyer.
+This is a very dangerous situation, and you need a lawyer.

 There are many ways to defend against a trespass charge.
 The right defense to use depends on the situation.
 Here are some of the most effective for different types of cases:

-You had a right to be there.
-This applies in many situations, and it is especially important if you are an employee who was arrested for “trespassing” when you were really part of a union demonstration.
+- You had a right to be there: This applies in many situations, and it is especially important if you are an employee who was arrested for “trespassing” when you were really part of a union demonstration.
 You had a right to be there.

-You didn’t really “occupy” the property.
-Even if you slept on or even spent a long period of time on the property, you did not criminally “occupy” it if you haven’t deprived the owner of their own use or enjoyment of it.
+- You didn’t really “occupy” the property: Even if you slept on or even spent a long period of time on the property, you did not criminally “occupy” it if you haven’t deprived the owner of their own use or enjoyment of it.
 Many squatters and guerrilla campers can be acquitted this way.

-You didn’t actually interfere with business.
-It’s hard for a business to prove what counts as “interference.”
+- You didn’t actually interfere with business: It’s hard for a business to prove what counts as “interference.”

-You had no intent to interfere or damage.
-If you were spotted in someone’s backyard and detained, and police found tools on you, that does not mean you intended to break into the house or do anything else criminal.
+- You had no intent to interfere or damage: If you were spotted in someone’s backyard and detained, and police found tools on you, that does not mean you intended to break into the house or do anything else criminal.
 There are many legitimate reasons to have tools.

 We will give you a FREE consultation to help you get started on your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Fill out the form to the right or call us and get your free case evaluation today.